The History of Flat Caps - The Classic Lid - Ireland and Beyond

 But there’s no conclusive evidence.

-The Rise of Cloth Caps in the 19th Century
+An Industrial Hat - The Rise of Cloth Caps in the 19th Century

 Safety and efficiency:

 Closer-fitting hats with short but effective bills were far more efficient and safer while working in industrial settings.
-Imagine trying to work in a coal mine or at a giant steam hammer wearing a tricorn hat or bucket hat.
+Imagine trying to work in a coal mine or at a giant steam hammer wearing a floppy farmer's hat or bucket hat.
 It would be awkward and inconvenient, even potentially dangerous as it could block too much of your upper view, get caught on things and knocked off.

 Cheap practicality: